Look Who Was Part of The International Jazz Day 2021 All-Star Global Concert

 John McLaughlin

-A revolutionary force in music, John McLaughlin has been forging his own path on guitar since the 1960s and is still pointing the way forward.
+A revolutionary force in music, John McLaughlin has been forging his own path on guitar since the 1960s.
 Growing up in Yorkshire, England, McLaughlin studied violin and piano before gravitating to the guitar.
-He played in a variety of bands in London and later joined Tony Williams’ Lifetime band and moved to New York.
-McLaughlin soon found himself in the studio with Miles Davis recording what would become the classic album In a Silent Way.
-In 1971, he formed the Mahavishnu Orchestra, which brought together rock, jazz, and Eastern music and had a massive impact on musicians and music lovers around the world.
-The always creatively restless McLaughlin moved on to form Shakti, in which he played acoustic guitar and further immersed himself in Indian classical music.
-Throughout the following decades, he worked in a variety of groups and played on dozens of albums with artists including Stanley Clarke, Carlos Santana, Dexter Gordon and Wayne Shorter.
-McLaughlin’s most recent album is 2015’s Black Light, which features his jazz fusion quartet, the 4th Dimension.
+He played in a variety of bands in London and later joined Tony Williams’ Lifetime band.
+McLaughlin soon found himself in the studio with Miles Davis recording what would become the classic album In a Silent Way and subsequently the platinum album Bitches Brew.
+In 1971, he formed the Mahavishnu Orchestra, which united rock, jazz and Eastern music and had a massive impact on musicians and music lovers worldwide.
+His Five Peace Band with Chick Corea won the 2009 GRAMMY for Best Jazz Instrumental Album.
+Throughout the decades, McLaughlin has played on dozens of albums with artists including Stanley Clarke, Carlos Santana, Dexter Gordon and Wayne Shorter.
+His Shakti ensemble won the 2024 GRAMMY for Best Global Album.

 Marcus Miller

-Marcus Miller is one of the most influential artists of our time, appearing on more than 500 albums during his decades on the scene as a performer, composer, producer, arranger and humanitarian.
+Marcus Miller is one of the most influential artists of our time, appearing on more than 500 albums during his decades on the scene as a performer, composer, producer, arranger, and humanitarian.
 A virtuoso on multiple instruments, Miller is best known for his unmistakable style on the electric bass.
-He has brought his distinctive sound to collaborations with Herbie Hancock, Elton John, Aretha Franklin, Chaka Khan, LL Cool J and Frank Sinatra, among many others.
+He has brought his distinctive sound to collaborations with Herbie Hancock, Elton John, Aretha Franklin, Chaka Khan, LL Cool J, and Frank Sinatra, among many others.
 As a member of the Miles Davis group following the jazz legend’s return from retirement, Miller’s contributions as a bassist, composer and producer defined Davis’ style throughout the 1980s.
 A two-time GRAMMY Award winner, Miller works tirelessly as a UNESCO Artist for Peace to raise awareness of global impacts of the transatlantic slave trade.
+He is also the host of Miller Time with Marcus Miller, a radio show on SiriusXM.

 James Morrison